Race Date July 9th, 2016. Registration opens on November 1, 2015.

 Start Times: 100K – 5:00 AM; 55K – 7:00 AM (Mountain Times)

 Location: Near Salmon ID, Leadore ID, Dillon MT.
 View the Travel/Lodging page for detailed information.

-WELCOME to the Beaverhead 100K and 50K Endurance Runs.
+WELCOME to the Beaverhead 100K and 55K Endurance Runs.
 Come run and play in our hometown’s backyard.
 These are the mountains of our youth and we are still intrigued by their beauty.
 We are excited to share with you this unique racing adventure.
 These races are true mountain races; the route is rugged and challenging over varied terrain all at high altitude.
 Those who participate, please be prepared.
 We want all to finish and enjoy this event, thus the 55K has liberal cutoffs, but you still need to be prepared.

 This section of the high, remote, rugged and scenic Beaverhead Mountains is rich in history.
 The birthplace of Sacajawea, the home of the Lemhi-Shoshone Indians, the Lewis and Clark expedition and gold mining are just some of the historic highlights from this part of the Rocky Mountains.
 Besides the occasional road, the landscape along the course is untouched and looks like it did over 200 years ago when Lewis and Clark crossed the divide and the Shoshone traveled to and from their winter and summer grounds over Lemhi Pass.

 Aerial Preview of the Entire 100K and 55K Courses in Less Than 6 Minutes.
 Plane footage was filmed 5/23/2014.
 No to very little snow will be on the course on race day.

 Detailed Course Aerial Preview.
 Taped 5/23/14.
 Select 720p HD from the You Tube setting icon at the bottom of player to watch in HD!
 The 100K preview is the entire video and the 55K preview starts at 9:47 in the video.